86challenge/rules/rules.typ

 )

 == #highlight[Engine Tuning]

+_Take points for ONE of the following:_

 Octane ratings below use (RON+MON)/2, or AKI.
 This is the octane number displayed at the pump in the US.

-#highlight[_Take points for one of the following:_]

 #table(
   table.header([Points], [Modifications]),